pkgw/remarkable-printer-app/README.md

 PDF before sending them to the reMarkable Printer App … but if there are times when it can’t, printing will fail.

-**TODO:** The “paper size” of the reMarkable printer is configured to be US Letter, which is not the actual size of a reMarkable's display.
-A different size should yield outputs that fit the reMarkable screen better.
+The app reports the reMarkable as accepting a custom paper size corresponding the size of the reMarkable screen (445×594 pts).
+When rasterizing non-PDFs, some applications seem to struggle to deliver content at that actual size.
+(For instance, my Firefox seems to be delivering A4 size.)
+If the delivered size is incorrect, printing will fail.

+*TODO?* It might be better to also pretend that the reMarkable accepts A4 or US Letter to try to be more forgiving.

 ### The `remarkable-printer-app` CLI